3honi/CascadeFallsLibrary/README.md

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408091124389904394/Screenshot_20180130-214602.png?width=234&height=468)

 # Browsing Books
-The browsing page allows users to see what books are available.
+The Browsing page allows users to see what books are available.
 Which allows them to check them out or place a hold on them.
 Although there are not many books in the application, further books can be easily added when using the app beyond demonstration.

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408091123060572160/Screenshot_20180130-214646.png?width=234&height=468)

 # Check Book Status and Due Dates
-The manage page allows users to see which books they have on hold or checked out.
+The Manage page allows users to see which books they have on hold or checked out.
 It also allows the users to see a total number of books they have held/checked out and how many of them are due, alongside the due dates.

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408095379935199234/Screenshot_20180130-220515.png?width=234&height=468)

 # Library Map
-The map page allows users to see where each book may be as well as other remedies they may need.
+The Map page allows users to see where each book may be as well as other remedies they may need.

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408091122447941633/Screenshot_20180130-214657.png?width=234&height=468)